-One of only 240 Spitfire aeroplanes that still remain worldwide will be displayed at Gieves & Hawkes bespoke tailer during Concours on Savile Row (London, May 22-23, 2024).
+One of only 240 Spitfire aeroplanes that still remain worldwide will be displayed at Gieves & Hawkes bespoke tailor during Concours on Savile Row (London, May 22-23, 2024), in partnership with the Association of Heritage Engineers.

 The Supermarine Spitfire is one of the most iconic British fighter planes ever, known for its contribution to the Battle of Britain during World War Two – and the fuselage of one of the most historic Spitfires, AA810, will be exhibited at the latest edition of the exclusive concours, along with a replica of the Merlin engine that will go into the restored aircraft.